10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Certain assets and liabilities are carried at fair value in accordance with GAAP.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.

-Valuation techniques used to measure fair value requires the Company to maximize the use of observable inputs and minimize the use of unobservable inputs.
+Valuation techniques used to measure fair value require the Company to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 Financial assets and liabilities carried at fair value are to be classified and disclosed in one of the following three levels of the fair value hierarchy, of which the first two are considered observable and the last is considered unobservable:

 Level 1—Quoted prices in active markets for identical assets or liabilities.